rvsrnvsn/ICML2019/README.md

   - Can learn using supervised learning on labeled pairs or triplets
   - Want embedding function to preserve distance between graphs themselves
 + Matching model does better than embedding model for several applications such as binary function similarity search
-+ Takeaways: learned approaches better than hand-engineered solutions, matching better than embedding alone, joint modeling of structure and features better than structure alone, performance better with more propogation steps
++ Takeaways: learned approaches better than hand-engineered solutions, matching better than embedding alone, joint modeling of structure and features better than structure alone, performance better with more propagation steps
 + Learned attention patterns are often interpretable